intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The number of indices must match the order of the memref.

 The store is atomic when the atomic flag is set with relaxed memory ordering.
-When the atomic_add flag is set, the following steps are done atomically:
+When the atomic_add/max/min flag is set, the following steps are done atomically:
 The value at the memory location is fetched, the scalar value is added to the fetched value, and the resulting value is stored at the memory location.